ls1intum/Artemis/docs/dev/setup/jenkins-localvc.rst

 ^^^^^^^

-In order to use Artemis with Jenkins as **Continuous Integration** Server and Gitlab as **Version Control** Server, you have to configure the file ``application-prod.yml`` (Production Server) or ``application-artemis.yml`` (Local Development) accordingly.
+In order to use Artemis with Jenkins as **Continuous Integration** Server and LocalVC as integrated **Version Control** Server, you have to configure the file ``application-prod.yml`` (Production Server) or ``application-artemis.yml`` (Local Development) accordingly.
 Please note that all values in ``<..>`` have to be configured properly.
 These values